gilnam74/vex-sneppet/VEX-for-artists.md

 All exercises from this chapter you can find in [VEX snippets hip file](../blob/master/src/hips/VEX_snippets.hipnc)

 # VEX orientation
-The goal here is to start with the very simple and basic tasks keeping the amount of code minimal and gradually, step by step increase the complexity of exercises.
+The goal here is to start with the straightforward and basic tasks keeping the amount of code minimal and gradually, step by step increase the complexity of exercises.
 If you will really understand the basics it would be easy to develop extra functionality for the staring code.

 ### Attribute Wrangle
 The Attribute Wrangle node creates or modifies existing geometry with a code written in VEX language.

+Any written in any programming language needs to be compiled (converted from human-readable form to machine code) and executed.
+Some languages like Python do code compilation behind the scene, so you just run the code and get results.
+Usually, any program take something as input, produce some computations, and output some results.

+E.g. `print 2 + 2` program in Python will produce the addition `+` of two input values `2` and '2', and output the result of `4`.

+The Attribute Wrangle node is a container for the VEX code which allows making desired computation on input geometry and so you can get results from the node output.

 #### Create a wrangle in a fresh Houdini scene
 - Press TAB in Node View, type `geometry`, hit ENTER